Another US congressional delegation in Taiwan amid tensions - KESQ

 China sees high-level foreign visits to the island as interference in its affairs and de facto recognition of Taiwanese sovereignty.
 China’s recent military drills were seen by some as a rehearsal of future military action against the island, which U.S. military leaders say could come within the next few years.

-Responding Wednesday to the latest U.S. arms sale, Foreign Ministry spokesperson Mao Ning said China’s opposition to defense cooperation between Washington and Taipei is “consistent and clear.”
+In Beijing on Wednesday, Mao said China’s opposition to defense cooperation between Washington and Taipei is “consistent and clear.”

 “We will resolutely respond to acts that undermine China’s sovereignty and security and interfere in our internal affairs,” Mao told reporters at a daily briefing, without giving details.

-Following Pelosi’s trip, a U.S. senator and another congressional delegation visited Taiwan, as well as public officials from Japan and Palau.
-Further, both Arizona and Indiana’s governors made visits with a focus on semiconductors, the industry which Taiwan’s companies dominate.
+Following Pelosi’s trip, a U.S. senator and another congressional delegation visited Taiwan, as well as officials from Japan and Palau.
+Governors from Arizona and Indiana made visits with a focus on semiconductors, an industry which Taiwanese companies dominate.